 NOTE: Do not attempt to shift when only the front or rear wheels are spinning.
 The transfer case is not equipped with a synchronizer, and the front and rear driveshaft speeds must be equal for a shift to take place.
-Shifting while only the front or rear wheels are spinning can cause damage to the transfer case.
+Shifting while the front or rear wheels are spinning at different speeds can cause damage to the transfer case.